-The second floor houses the SIB Police Department, which is open 24/7.
-During regular business hours, elevators from the lobby take customers to the 2nd floor.
-After hours, the police department can be accessed via the 2nd level of the parking garage.
+Housed on the second floor of the Government Center is the SIB Police Department, open 24/7.
+Elevators from the lobby transport customers to the second floor during regular business hours, though after hours, the police department can only be accessed via the 2nd level of the parking garage.
 Accident and crime reports may be requested at the records department.

 For those residents, visitors and contractors looking to visit and address issues of code compliance and parking, apply for building permits, or obtain business licenses, the third floor of the Government Center is your destination.

 The fourth floor holds the City Commission; offices of the City Attorney, Clerk and Manager; human resources department; and finance department.
 Constituents may make appointments to meet with their elected officials or request public records from the City Clerk.